Valerie Miller: Singer, Actress - Short Bio

 A Northern California resident, Miller has taught at Stella Adler Academy of Acting in Hollywood and currently teaches singing, voice, and acting in her private studio in the San Francisco and Los Angeles areas.

-She is a member of NACUSA, AGMA, Actors Equity, SAG/AFTRA and studies composition with Dr. Beverly Grigsby. valeriejmiller.com
+She is a member of NACUSA, AGMA, Actors Equity, SAG/AFTRA and has studied composition with NEA recipient Dr. Beverly Grigsby. valeriejmiller.com

 Valerie Miller: Singer / Actress - Full Bio